-The Murrup Barak, Melbourne Institute for Indigenous Development provides support to all Indigenous Australian students enrolled at as well as those wishing to apply for a place at the University of Melbourne.
-With a dedicated team of student support professionals, the Institute offers information, advice and support on a wide range of academic, cultural and personal matters to help make your transition to University studies easier.
+The Murrup Barak Institute and Wilin Centre provide support to all Indigenous Australian students enrolled at Melbourne, as well as those wishing to apply.
+Dedicated teams of student support professionals offer information, advice and support on a wide range of academic, cultural and personal matters to help your transition to university studies.

 Acknowledgement of country

 The University of Melbourne acknowledges the Traditional Owners of the lands on which of our campuses are situated.
 We pay our respects to their Elders both past and present and extend that respect to all Aboriginal and Torres Strait Islander Australians who have made a contribution to the life of the University community.

 This web site may contain the names and images of Aboriginal and Torres Strait Islander people now deceased.
 It also contains links to sites that may use images of Aboriginal and Islander people now deceased.
 We apologise for any distress that may occur.